-We are involved in litigation and administrative proceedings arising in the normal course of our business.
-In the opinion of management, our recovery, if any, or our liability, if any, under pending litigation or administrative proceedings would not materially affect our financial position or results of operations.
-In our 2005 Annual Report on Form 10-K, we described certain claims under the Comprehensive Environmental Response Compensation and Liability Act or similar federal and state laws with respect to 15 active sites where hazardous substances or other contaminants are or may be located.
-The number of active sites is now 13.
-For other information regarding legal proceedings and contingencies, see Note 21, Legal Proceedings and Contingencies, in "Item 8.
-Financial Statements and Supplementary Data" in the Company's Annual Report on Form 10-K for the year ended December 31, 2005.
+In addition, in our 2005 Annual Report on Form 10-K, the Company described certain claims under the Comprehensive Environmental Response Compensation and Liability Act or similar federal and state laws with respect to 15 active sites where hazardous substances or other contaminants are or may be located.
+The number of active sites is now 12.

+For other information regarding legal proceedings and contingencies, see "Item 3.
+Legal Proceedings" and Note 21, Legal Proceedings and Contingencies, of the Notes to Consolidated Financial Statements in "Item 8.
+Financial Statements and Supplementary Data" in the Company's Annual Report on Form 10-K for the year ended December 31, 2005, each as updated by Note 16, Legal Proceedings and Contingencies, of the Notes to Quarterly Consolidated Financial Statements in our Quarterly Report on Form 10-Q for the quarter ended July 1, 2006.